Funding available to support research projects of early-career EAS members – apply now

 Following on from last year’s highly successful call for applications, we are pleased to announce a new call for 2023.

-Call for applications 2023 now open
+Call for applications 2023 is now closed

 Make sure to read carefully the eligibility criteria, funding terms and conditions below before you apply.